On the global behavior of mappings and the correspondence of boundaries: Introduction

 \section{Introduction}

 This paper is devoted to the study of mappings satisfying upper distortion estimates of the modulus of families of paths.
 We consider the case when definition domains of mappings may be different.
 The main subject of this study is distortion estimates for the distance under mappings.
-For fixed domains, this problem has been repeatedly studied by many authors, including both homeomorphisms and mappings with a branching.
-In particular, we could cite papers on this matter, see, e.g., \cite{Cr$_1$}--\cite{Cr$_2$}, \cite{MRSY}, \cite{M$_1$}--\cite{M$_3$}, \cite{RSY$_1$}--\cite{RSY$_2$}, \cite{RS}, \cite{Sev$_1$} and \cite{SevSkv}.
-We note that we draw heavily on the ideas of Suvorov~\cite{Suv}, who considered sequences of domains and the theory of prime ends for them.
-At the same time, the present paper is not, generally speaking, concerned with the theory of prime ends.
+For fixed domains, this problem has been studied by many authors, including both homeomorphisms and mappings with a branching.
+In particular, we could mentioned papers on this matter, see, e.g., \cite{Cr$_1$}--\cite{Cr$_2$}, \cite{MRSY}, \cite{M}, \cite{RS$_1$} and \cite{SevSkv}.
+Considering families of mappings of variable domains, we use some ideas from~\cite{Suv}, where the theory of prime ends of variable domains was studied.
+However, our research does not involve such a complex theory, although, at the same time, we consider domains not only ``with prime ends'', but also with fairly smooth boundaries.
+We should note that the manuscript is in line with the research and development of the theory of mappings, modulus technique, and at the same time fills the corresponding niche in the theory of mappings with finite distortion, which have been actively studied recently (see, e.g., \cite{MRSY}).